Ratified November 13, 1997; Revised: October 9, 2002; October 25, 2006; November 5, 2008; September 21, 2011; and September 19, 2023

 Section 2.
 Special Meetings: Special meetings of the Member Societies may be called at any time by the Executive Committee or the Board of Directors.
 Special meetings of the Member Societies may also be called by the IFTA Liaisons representing one-third of the Full Member Societies or by Full Member Societies holding one-third of the proportional membership votes.
 A special meeting called by Member Societies will be convened by the Executive Committee within thirty days of the receipt of a written request signed by the required number of IFTA Liaisons.

 Section 3.
 Notice of Meetings: Written notice stating the place, day and hour of a meeting of the Member Societies shall be delivered to all Member Societies at least two months prior to each AGM and at least twenty-one days prior to any special meeting of the Member Societies.
 A draft agenda for each meeting of the Member Societies shall be delivered to all Member Societies at least fourteen days prior to each meeting.
 Any notice required or permitted hereunder may be communicated in person, by mail, by facsimile, by electronic communication, or by any other means permitted by the General Corporation Law of the State of Delaware (“the Law”).
-The Executive Committee may determine that any meeting of the Member Societies shall be conducted by conference telephone or other remote communications technology pursuant to which all participants may communicate simultaneously with each other.
+IFTA Liaisons may participate in any meeting of the Member Societies by conference telephone or other remote communications technology pursuant to which all participants may communicate simultaneously with each other.

 Section 4.
 Order of Business: The Executive Committee may, by resolution, prescribe the order of business at meetings of the Board of Directors and meetings of the Member Societies.
 Meeting agendas shall be determined by the President following consultation with the Executive Committee.

 Section 5.
-Quorum, Majority Rule, Voting: One-third of the Full Member Societies and two-thirds of the Full Member Societies by proportional vote count, represented in person or by proxy shall constitute a quorum at any membership meeting.
+Quorum, Majority Rule, Voting: One-half of the Full Member Societies by proportional vote count in accord with Article III, Section 5 (b) of these Bylaws, represented in person or by proxy shall constitute a quorum at any membership meeting.
 Unless otherwise required by law or these Bylaws, a majority vote at a meeting at which a quorum is present shall be required for the Member Societies to act.

 Section 6.
 Voting in Person or by Proxy: At any meeting of Member Societies, any Member Society entitled to vote may vote either in person through its IFTA Liaison or by proxy authorized via electronic mail (provided that the Member Society shall state or submit information from which it can be determined that the proxy was duly authorized by the Member Society’s IFTA Liaison) or executed in writing by the Member Society’s IFTA Liaison or by his or her duly authorized attorney-in-fact.
 No proxy shall be valid after eleven months from the date of its execution unless otherwise provided in the proxy.
 The proxy may be exercised by any IFTA Colleague.